- Photo Ops

 The Sandhill Cranes call Lodi their home between October and February, so visit during that time if you want to see them.
 Those who wish to attend the festival should visit in early November.
 You can check current festival dates on the Lodi events calendar site.

-The Sandhill Crane Festival is free, but tickets for the tours associated with the festival cost $40 per adult.
 Seeing the cranes on your own is a relatively low-cost activity: Consumnes is free to enter, and Woodbridge offers daily passes for $5.
+The Sandhill Crane Festival is free, but tickets for the tours associated with the festival have varying costs depending on the type of tour.